-Elizabeth Sloan-Ragland, General Manager 202 Morrison Building Voice: (256) 372-5793, elizabeth.ragland@aamu.edu
+Elvin Jenkins, Director Electronic Media Communications 202 Morrison Building Voice: (256) 372-5793, elvin.jenkins@aamu.edu

 WJAB - FM is a professional, non-commercial radio station serving the interests of the citizens of Huntsville and surrounding areas.
 A mixture of various forms of jazz and blues dominate WJAB-FM's twenty- four hour, seven days a week format.
 Major support for the operation of the station comes from the licensee, AAMU.
 Additional funds are provided by AAMU listeners, the business community as well as the Corporation for Public Broadcasting.